zvxzdx/runeforge-wiki-ru/specific-guide/texturing/new-page/uv-editing.md

 Once you have combined all parts of the mesh that use the same texture file, you'll also want to combine those bigger parts of the mesh, until you are only left with a single mesh.
 Depending on the number of mesh parts (optimal is 4 or less) you can simply select their UVs and move them to different corners with the LoLMaya commands (insert picture showing stacked UVs -> UVs moved to corner)

-If you have more than 4 mesh parts, you'll have to split one or more quadrants of your UV into more quadrants, which comes down to using the LoLMaya commands multiple times (insert example picture: moved to corner -> moved to corner again)
+If you have more than 4 mesh parts, you'll have to split one or more quadrants of your UV into more quadrants, which comes down to using the LoLMaya commands multiple times.

 ### Combining the texture files
-After you've moved the UVs so that looking at the combined UV of all mesh parts doesn't make any of them overlap or be outside the 0-1 UV boundary (VERY IMPORTANT), you're ready to combine the texture files!
+After you've moved the UVs so that looking at the combined UV of all mesh parts doesn't make any of them overlap or be outside the 0-1 UV boundary, you're ready to combine the texture files!

 You can now open one of the texture files your mesh uses in `paint.net`, and then use the "Canvas Size" tool under "Image" to expand the canvas to double its current size, so if the texture file is 256x256 pixels, you should expand the canvas to 512x512.
 Remember to anchor the texture file to one of the corner before doing so though, preferrably the corner it inhabits in the UV.